-Maverick Collective members invest a minimum of $1 million over three years to pilot an innovative solution for girls and women in the developing world.
+Maverick Collective members make a seven figure investment over two to three years to pilot an innovative solution for girls and women in the developing world.

 H.R.H.
 Crown Princess Mette-Marit of Norway is engaged in a broad range of national and international issues, most notably HIV and AIDS-related work.
 A main focus for the Crown Princess is to strengthen youth leadership and form international partnerships in the global AIDS response.
 The Crown Prince and Crown Princess’ Fund identifies and supports projects that target young people most at risk.
 In 2010, the Crown Princess was selected as a Young Global Leader by the World Economic Forum.
 She is a patron of the Norwegian Red Cross as well as several other philanthropic organizations.
 H.R.H.
 Crown Princess Mette-Marit holds a Master’s degree in Executive Management from the BI Norwegian School of Management.
 She studied Development Issues at the School of Oriental and African Studies (SOAS) in London and trained at the Norwegian Agency for Development Cooperation (NORAD), where her focus was on HIV/AIDS.
 The Crown Princess is married to H.R.H.
 Crown Prince Haakon of Norway and is the mother of three children.